citusdata/activerecord-multi-tenant/README.md

   prepared_statements: false
 ```

+## Frequently Asked Questions

+* **What if I have a table that doesn't relate to my tenant?** (e.g. templates that are the same in every account)

+  We recommend not using activerecord-multi-tenant these tables.
+In case only some records in a table are not associated to a tenant (i.e. your templates are in the same table as actual objects), we recommend setting the tenant_id to 0, and then using MultiTenant.with_id(0) to access these objects.

 ## Credits

 This gem was initially based on [acts_as_tenant](https://github.com/ErwinM/acts_as_tenant), and still shares some code.
 We thank the authors for their efforts.